honeycombio/refinery/README.md

 When configuration changes, send Refinery a USR1 signal and it will re-read the configuration.

-### Redis-based Config
+### Redis-based Peer Management

-In the Redis-based config mode, all config options _except_ peer management are still handled by the config file.
+With peer management in Redis, all config options _except_ peer management are still handled by the config file.
 Only coordinating the list of peers in the Refinery cluster is managed with Redis.

 To enable the redis-based config: